 This article will walk you though the process of setting up an individual assignment on Myplace, explaining the purpose of each setting.

 If you are planning to set up a group assignment, please group students beforehand (check out the following articles).
-If you are looking to use the assignment feature for activities that will be submitted or performed offline, please refer to the offline submissions article.
+If you are looking to use the assignment feature for activities that will be submitted offline, please refer to the offline submissions article.